A selectional auto-encoder approach for document image binarization

 Howe's method \cite{howe2011laplacian} considers the Laplacian operator to compute the local likelihood of foreground and background labels, and Canny algorithm to detect discontinuities.
 It then formulates the binarization task as a global energy minimization problem.
 The method contains several parameters, which can be automatically tuned following a subsequent work \cite{howe2013document}.
 Very recently, Howe's method has been combined with a new preprocessing that boosts its performance.
 It linearly transforms the image onto a spherical surface in which concavities correspond to foreground in the original image.
 The concavities are estimated with the Hidden Point Removal operator \cite{katz2007direct}, which produces a probability for each pixel of the image to belong to a concavity.
 This stochastic representation is then used as input for Howe's binarization.
-This strategy was proposed by Kliger and Tal in the latest Document Image Binarization Contest \cite{PratikakisZBG16}, held within the International Conference on Frontiers in Handwriting Recognition, in which it was ranked first.
+This strategy was proposed by Kliger and Tal in the Document Image Binarization Contest 2016~\cite{PratikakisZBG16}, in which it was ranked first.